ostracod/ostracode/languageDocumentation/fundamentals.md

 * Flow-grade expressions are evaluated when control flow reaches the expressions.
 * Never-grade expressions are never evaluated.
 Instead, the interpreter may derive type information from never-grade expressions.

 In an analagous fashion, each variable is also associated with an evaluation grade.
-The evaluation grade of a variable is determined by the first keyword of the variable's declaration statement (`prepVar` or `flowVar`).
+The evaluation grade of a variable is determined by the first keyword of the variable's declaration statement (`prep` or `var`).
 Evaluation grade influences the order in which variables are initialized:

 * Prep-grade variables are initialized in advance of other variables in their parent block.
 * Flow-grade variables are initialized when control flow reaches their declaration statements.